vrurg/vrurg.github.io/_posts/2022-04-23-Lock-Benchmarking.md

 ```

 Looks innocent, isn't it?
 But it would never end because all available threads
-would be blocked by locks and the last one, which is supposed to initiate the
+would be consumed and blocked by locks.
+Then the last one, which is supposed to
-unlock, would never start.
-This is not a bug in the language but a side effect
+initiate the unlock, would just never start in first place.
+This is not a bug in
-of its architecture.
-I created `Async::Workers` module to solve a task I had
+the language but a side effect of its architecture.
+I had to create
+`Async::Workers` module a while ago to solve a task which was hit by this issue.
-back then to get around this issue.
-For other tasks I can replace `Lock` with
+In other cases I can replace `Lock` with `Lock::Async` and it would just work.
-`Lock::Async`.
 Why?
 The answer is in the following section.
-Why not always
+Why not always `Lock::Async`?
-`Lock::Async`?
 Because it is rather slow.
 How much slower?
 Read on!

 ## `Lock` vs. `Lock::Async`